Tennessee Tech Golden Eagles football

-The Tennessee Tech Golden Eagles football program is the intercollegiate American football team for the Tennessee Technological University located in the U.S. state of Tennessee.
-The team competes in the NCAA Division I Football Championship Subdivision (FCS) and are members of the Ohio Valley Conference.
+The Tennessee Tech Golden Eagles football program is the intercollegiate American football team for Tennessee Tech University, located in the U.S. state of Tennessee.
+The team competes in the NCAA Division I Football Championship Subdivision (FCS) and plays in the Southern Conference.
+They previously played in the OVC–Big South Football Association, a joint venture between Tech's former primary home of the Ohio Valley Conference and the Big South Conference.
 The school's first football team was fielded in 1922.
 The team plays its home games at the 16,500 seat Tucker Stadium and is coached by Bobby Wilder.

-On August 13, 2025, the Southern Conference announced Tennessee Tech will become a member effective July 1, 2026.

 Conference championships

-Tennessee Tech has won eleven conference championships, five shared and six outright.
-Their eleven Ohio Valley titles are the most in the conference of any current member, behind only former conference members Eastern Kentucky and Middle Tennessee State.
-The 2025 Tennessee Tech Golden Eagles football team clinched a share of the OVC title in November 2025 and will play rival UT Martin for the right to win it outright on November 22.
+Tennessee Tech has won twelve conference championships, six shared and six outright.
+Their twelve Ohio Valley titles are the most in the conference of any current member, behind only former conference member Eastern Kentucky.